ECG Boxes to Seconds Calculator

 Typically, in the WPW syndrome, the PR interval lasts less than 120 ms.

 Measuring PR interval

-To measure PR interval, place one measuring tip of your caliper at the beginning of P wave (a representation of atria depolarization) and the other in a point, in which QRS complex starts.
-Please note, that QRS complexes may have a Q wave before their R wave and, in such a situation, you have to measure the distance to the beginning of the Q wave.
-Count the distance in boxes and use our ECG boxes to seconds calculator to get the duration of PR interval.
+To measure the PR interval, place one measuring tip of your caliper at the beginning of the P wave (a representation of atria depolarization) and the other at a point at which the QRS complex starts.
+Please note that QRS complexes may have a Q wave before their R wave, and in such a situation, you have to measure the distance to the beginning of the Q wave.
+Count the distance in boxes and use our ECG boxes to seconds calculator to get the duration of the PR interval.

 QRS complex and QT interval

-- bundle branch blocks – malfunctions of the elements of the electrical conduction system of the heart inside the ventricles,
+Bundle branch blocks – malfunctions of the elements of the electrical conduction system of the heart inside the ventricles; and

-To measure QRS complex put one of measuring tips of your caliper at the beginning of Q wave (or R wave, when the Q wave is missing) and the other tip at the end of S wave.
-Continue precisely like in measuring PR interval in the previous section and don't forget to convert the result with our ECG boxes to seconds calculator!
+To measure the QRS complex, put one of the measuring tips of your caliper at the beginning of the Q wave (or R wave, when the Q wave is missing) and the other tip at the end of the S wave.
+Continue precisely like in measuring the PR interval in the previous section, and don't forget to convert the result with our ECG boxes to seconds calculator!